-- Can specify any path in the host system as source - Can specify any path in the container as destination siteDevices (array, OPTIONAL)

-It is not recommended to bind things under /usr or other common critical paths within containers.
+- Can specify any path in the host system as source - Can specify any path in the container as destination - It is not recommended to bind things under /usr or other common critical paths within containers.

 It is OK to perform this under /var or /opt or a novel path that your site maintains (e.g. /scratch).